-Once those records have been added by your IT team, check the E-mail Verification page to ensure that the domain has been verified.
-Click Check DNS Records Now to receive an up-to-date status of your domain’s verification progress.
+Once the records have been added by your IT team, check the E-mail Verification page to ensure the domain has been verified.
+Click Show verification details, and then click Check DNS Records Now to receive an up-to-date status of your domain’s verification progress.

 Note: It may take up to 48 hours for DNS changes to propagate online.
-If your new domain doesn’t become Verified right away, try checking back in a couple of hours!
+If your new domain does not show as Verified right away, try checking back in a couple of hours.

-When registering a new domain, you will see that the subdomain gh-mail is automatically appended.
-We added this prefix because you may not be able to register your root domain with Greenhouse for a few reasons:
+When registering a new domain, you will see the subdomain gh-mail is appended automatically.
+We add this prefix because you may not be able to register your root domain with Greenhouse Recruiting for a few reasons:

 - Your IT team may have strict policies on adding new DNS records to your root domain